n-j-m06/ChromaSight/README.md

 # ChromaSight
-A color blindness aid utilizing KNN, OpenCV, and TensorFlow Lite for real-time recognition
+A computer vision-based assistive technology developed to aid individuals with color blindness